 - Promotes interaction by using guiding questions and videos designed to encourage self and group reflection to look within our professional selves to mitigate any barrier racial identity, political and religious ideologies might pose in their work

 - Commit to developing and implementing a school culture where more of our students, across more of their differences, achieve at a higher level and engage at a deeper level without giving up who they are (Howard 2016).

 Professional Development Models

-We offer remote or in-person workshops for administrators, teachers, school counselors, special education staff, social workers, school leadership teams, deans, behavior specialists/interventionists, school board directors, school resource officers, classified staff (maintenance, transportation etc.) and paraprofessionals.
+We offer remote or in-person and virtual workshops for administrators, teachers, school counselors, special education staff, social workers, school leadership teams, deans, behavior specialists/interventionists, school board directors, school resource officers, classified staff (maintenance, transportation etc.) and paraprofessionals.
 We encourage schools/districts to invite representatives from their local mental health and social service agencies to join in the workshops as well.
 Our schools create strong community partnerships that address the holistic needs of students and families.